Telephone numbers in Australia: Satellite phone numbers (014)

 Numbers beginning with 014 are predominantly used for satellite services.
 Parts of the 014 prefix had previously been used as a 9 digit, AMPS mobile phone access code.

-Prefix 01471 is the ten-digit replacement for the previous, nine-digit ITERRA satellite phone code 0071 (followed by five digits).
-Prior to its use for ITERRA (and other satellite services).
+Prefix 01471 is the ten-digit replacement for the previous, nine-digit ITERRA satellite phone code 0071 (followed by five digits), prior to its use for ITERRA (and other satellite services).
 These numbers were allocated in March 1999.

-Numbers beginning by 0145 are used for services utilised on the Optus network in Australia.
+Numbers beginning with 0145 are used for services utilised on the Optus network in Australia.
 This is predominantly used for MobileSat and Thuraya mobile satellite services.
 These numbers were allocated in December 1992: 222,000 with the rest "spare".

 The prefixes 0141, 0142, 0143, 0145 and 0147 are set aside for satellite systems; the rest of the 014 prefix range is currently not allocated to any other service type.
-There is not a lot of demand for these services, and many satellite phones now have normal mobile phone numbers (prefix 04), so it is not likely for the entire 014 range to be allocated to satellite services.
+There is not much demand for these services, and many satellite phones now have normal mobile phone numbers (prefix 04), so it is not likely for the entire 014 range to be allocated to satellite services.